eProsima/Fast-DDS-spy/docs/rst/user_manual/configuration.rst

 It is not mandatory to define such set of rules in the configuration file.
 In this case, a |spy| will read all the data published under the topics that it automatically discovers within the DDS network to which it connects.

-To define these data filtering rules based on the Topics to which they belong, two lists are available:
+To define these data filtering rules based on the topics to which they belong, two lists are available:

 * Allowed topics list (``allowlist``)
 * Block topics list (``blocklist``)